ChipDepot/Looker/README.md

 # Looker
-This is a small Rust written service to turn MQTT into HTTP requests.
+Looker is a service that takes MQTT messages from Smart Campus UIS and generates a data-driven model of an application.